 Opponents TSW Pegasus took the lead early in the second half, but in 65th minute, Butt exercised his seniority and took control of a free-kick near the corner of the Pegasus penalty area.

 Like an unpopular sixth-former entering university, Butt totally reinvented himself in that moment, casting aside his ‘third-choice central midfielder’ past, burying the ghosts of that overhead clearance, channelling the player he had always wanted to be: David Beckham.

 His free-kick sailed into the far corner past a gobsmacked Li Hon Ho.

 Unfortunately, that thrill got to Butt’s head, because just five minutes later, he grabbed control of another dead ball — this time a penalty kick.
-Channeling his inner Ruud van Nistelrooy, the midfielder dinked the spot-kick onto the crossbar.
+Channelling his inner Ruud van Nistelrooy, the midfielder dinked the spot-kick onto the crossbar.

 Momentarily forgetting the rules, the humbled emigre tried an acrobatic volley straight from the rebound, a transgression that was immediately penalised with a free-kick to Pegasus.